 \subsection{Acknowledgments}

 We thank Senrui Chen, Vedran Dunjko, Aram Harrow, Robert Huang, Daliang Li, John Preskill, Jonah Sherman, Umesh Vazirani, Carl Vondrick, Han Zheng, Sisi Zhou and Peter Zoller for many valuable discussions.
-This research has been supported by and has used the resources of the Argonne Leadership Computing Facility, which is a U.S.~Department of Energy (DOE) Office of Science User Facility supported under Contract DE-AC02-06CH11357.
+This research used the resources of the Argonne Leadership Computing Facility, which is a U.S. Department of Energy (DOE) Office of Science User Facility supported under Contract DE-AC02-06CH11357.
 J.~L.~is supported in part by International Business Machines (IBM) Quantum through the Chicago Quantum Exchange, and the Pritzker School of Molecular Engineering at the University of Chicago through AFOSR MURI (FA9550-21-1-0209).
 M.~L.~acknowledges support from DOE Q-NEXT.
 J.-P.~L.~acknowledges the support by the NSF (grant CCF-1813814, PHY-1818914), an NSF QISE-NET triplet award (DMR-1747426), an NSF QLCI program (OMA-2016245), a Simons Foundation award (No.~825053), and the Simons Quantum Postdoctoral Fellowship.
-Y.~A.~acknowledges support from the U.S. Department of Energy, Office of Science, under contract DE-AC02-06CH11357 at Argonne National Laboratory and Defense Advanced Research Projects Agency (DARPA) under Contract No.~HR001120C0068.
-J.~E.~acknowledges funding of the BMBF (Hybrid), the BMWK (PlanQK, EniQma), the Munich Quantum Valley (K-8), the QuantERA (HQSS), the MATH+ Cluster of Excellence, and the Einstein Research Foundation (Einstein Research Unit on Quantum Devices).
+Y.~A.~acknowledges support from the Office of Science, U.S. Department of Energy, under contract DE-AC02-06CH11357 at Argonne National Laboratory and Defense Advanced Research Projects Agency (DARPA) under Contract No.~HR001120C0068.
+J.~E.~acknowledges funding of the ERC (DebuQC), the BMBF (Hybrid), the Quantum Flagship (Millenion, PasQuans2), the BMWK (PlanQK, EniQma), the Munich Quantum Valley (K-8), the QuantERA (HQCC), the DFG (The Berlin Mathematics Research Center MATH+ (EXC-2046/1, project ID: 390685689), CRC 183), and the Einstein Research Foundation (Einstein Research Unit on Quantum Devices).
 L.~J.~acknowledges support from the the ARO(W911NF-23-1-0077), ARO MURI (W911NF-21-1-0325), AFOSR MURI (FA9550-19-1-0399, FA9550-21-1-0209), AFRL (FA8649-21-P-0781), DoE Q-NEXT, NSF (OMA-1936118, ERC-1941583, OMA-2137642), NTT Research, and the Packard Foundation (2020-71479).